 Heading to Palermo for your next holiday vacation?
-Pre-book a cheap car rental with us and explore this interesting capital and its surrounding areas at your leisure.
-Working with the top-notch car rental companies, we offer a wide fleet of rental vehicles, ranging from family friendly cars to estate cars along with hatchbacks, convertibles and several other sports model to choose from.
+Pre-book a cheap car rental with us and explore this interesting capital and its surrounding areas.
+Working with the top-notch car rental companies in Italy, we offer a wide fleet of rental vehicles, ranging from family-friendly cars to station wagons, hatchbacks, convertibles, and several other sports model to choose from.

-Our Palermo car rentals do carry a handful of useful inclusions, but you can even further upgrade your deal by opting for our paid add-ons, which include GPS for better navigation, child seats to keep your toddler safe on a journey, and rail racks to carry extra luggage.
-Additionally, we offer a dedicated 24/7 booking support; So in case you have any questions, feel free to connect with our knowledgeable booking experts via the given helpline numbers.
+Our Palermo car rentals do carry a handful of useful inclusions, but you can even further upgrade your deal by opting for our paid add-ons, which include GPS for better navigation, child seats to keep your toddler safe on a journey, and roof racks to carry extra luggage.
+Additionally, we offer a dedicated 24/7 booking support.
+So, in case you have any questions, feel free to connect with our knowledgeable booking experts via the given helpline numbers.

-The capital town of Sicily Island- Palermo, is a multicultural city sitting on a crescent bay at the foot of Monte Pellegrino.
+Palermo, the capital town of Sicily Island, is a multicultural city sitting on a crescent bay at the foot of Monte Pellegrino.
 Though Palermo was once famed as the intellectual capital of southern Europe, nowadays, it’s trying hard to recover from twentieth-century years of the scourge.
 But apart from that, the town encompasses a vast range of glorious historic buildings, vibrant markets, bohemian boutiques, amazing street-food counters and much more.
-Due to the city’s bad reputation for organized crime, you might not want to spend a long holiday here!
-But looking at the wide range of amazing attractions in and around Palermo, there’s no harm in spending a few days here, perhaps on flying in and out of Sicily will serve best.
+Looking at the wide range of amazing attractions in and around Palermo, you can easily spend a few days here, perhaps on flying in and out of Sicily will serve best.

 The Norman Palace was originally built by the Arabs, for their Emir, in the 9th century, and was later revamped by the Norman rulers, then by Hohenstaufen Frederick II and lastly by the Spanish Viceroy.
 Thanks to these renovations, the palace looks awe-inspiring.
 The present day, the regional parliament of Sicily sits at the Palazzo Dei Normanni.

-Palermo’s Archeological Museum houses a vast collection of antiquities; these antiquities are said to be one of the finest in Italy and include several artifacts from throughout the world.
+Palermo’s Archeological Museum houses a vast collection of antiquities, which are one of the finest in Italy.
+The collection includes several artifacts sourced from around the world.
 Having said that, the ground-floor of museum showcases relics from various cultures, the next floor showcases magnificent pottery items while the last floor includes some major portraits and prehistoric stone objects.

-Quattro Canti Square is a beautiful open space at the junction of two major streets in Palermo: Cassaro and Via Nuova (later re-named Maqueda in honor of the Spanish viceroy.)
+Quattro Canti Square is a beautiful open space at the junction of Palermo's two major streets namely, Cassaro and Via Nuova (later renamed Maqueda in honor of the Spanish viceroy.)
 Designed by the Roman architect Giulio Lasso, it was laid out between the years of 1608 and 1620.
-Talking about design, each corner of the square features a concave frontage, with fountain on the ground level followed by beautifully sculpted figures on the three floors above.
+Talking about design, each corner of the square features a concave frontage, with a fountain on the ground level followed by beautifully sculpted figures on the three floors above.

 Choose your destination, select dates and perform a search using our booking form.